Florida House Bill 837 (HB837): How Can Property Managers Prepare?

 Starting January 1, 2025, your property must be in compliance with a range of new requirements.
 Depending on your property’s current security measures, this may require some preparation.

-Step One: Get familiar with the basics of CPTED.
+Step one: Get familiar with the basics of CPTED

 By designing environments thoughtfully, CPTED (pronounced SEP-TED) creates spaces that naturally help deter crime.
 In some spaces, CPTED is known as “designing out crime” or “defensible space.”
 But all aim for the same thing: using key strategies to reduce victimization, deter offender decisions that precede crime, and build a sense of community among residents.